Eli Lilly and Co's Options: A Look at What the Big Money is Thinking

 Eli Lilly is a drug firm with a focus on neuroscience, cardiometabolic, cancer, and immunology.
 Lilly's key products include Verzenio for cancer; Mounjaro, Zepbound, Jardiance, Trulicity, Humalog, and Humulin for diabetes; and Taltz and Olumiant for immunology.

-Present Market Standing of Eli Lilly and Co Currently trading with a volume of 30,019, the LLY's price is down by 0.0%, now at $948.4.
-RSI readings suggest the stock is currently may be overbought.
-Anticipated earnings release is in 22 days.
-What Analysts Are Saying About Eli Lilly and Co
+Eli Lilly and Co's Current Market Status With a trading volume of 309,671, the price of LLY is down by -0.09%, reaching $949.65.
+Current RSI values indicate that the stock is may be overbought.
+Next earnings report is scheduled for 23 days from now.
+Expert Opinions on Eli Lilly and Co

-A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $908.0.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $912.6.

+Reflecting concerns, an analyst from Cantor Fitzgerald lowers its rating to Overweight with a new price target of $885.
+An analyst from Morgan Stanley has decided to maintain their Overweight rating on Eli Lilly and Co, which currently sits at a price target of $1023.
 An analyst from Cantor Fitzgerald downgraded its action to Overweight with a price target of $885.
+An analyst from Cantor Fitzgerald has revised its rating downward to Overweight, adjusting the price target to $885.
 An analyst from Cantor Fitzgerald downgraded its action to Overweight with a price target of $885.
-An analyst from Cantor Fitzgerald has revised its rating downward to Overweight, adjusting the price target to $885.
-An analyst from B of A Securities has decided to maintain their Buy rating on Eli Lilly and Co, which currently sits at a price target of $1000.
-In a cautious move, an analyst from Cantor Fitzgerald downgraded its rating to Overweight, setting a price target of $885.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Eli Lilly and Co options trades with real-time alerts from Benzinga Pro.
+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Eli Lilly and Co with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.